Inside: Are you a first time mom wondering how to prepare for labor? Here’s everything that happens during delivery that no one else will tell you.

 Labor contractions do not stop or ease by changing positions like Braxton Hicks, and they’ll keep coming at increasingly regular intervals.
 Once your contractions are coming about every 5 minutes and last for 60 seconds, it’s time to head to the hospital!

 How long can labor last?

-Labor can last anywhere from 4 – 8 hours up to 48 hours in some cases!
+Labor can last anywhere from 4 – 8 hours, and up to 48 hours in some cases!